 Cliché Finder: Think your content might sound a little cheesy?
-Identify opportunities where you can get in more specific wording using this cliché tool.
+Use Cliché Finder to Identify opportunities where you can get more specific with your wording.

-If you aren’t already blogging, you can always start a new blog.
+If your website doesn’t have a blog , you can always start one.
 If you select a viable topic, you might even be a little shocked by how quickly it generates traffic.

-Content creation includes so much more than blogs.
 Today’s online consumer enjoys all kinds of content, from infographics to videos to ebooks.
-Change up your content creation strategy by creating different content types.
-This will keep your consumers engaged, entertained and educated.
+Hence, it’s important to switch up your content creation strategy by creating different types of content.
+Doing so keep your consumers engaged, entertained and educated.

-If you’re like most people, an image, video or graphic is going to be much more appealing than text, which is why 53% of content marketers use visuals in 90 to 100% of their content.
-According to that same study, the visual with the highest engagement is infographics.
-You should definitely include visual content in your content creation strategy.
+If you’re like most people, an image, video or graphic is going to be much more appealing to you than text, which is why 53 percent of content marketers use visuals in 90 to 100 percent of their content.
+As a result, it makes good sense include visual content in your content creation strategy.

 When it comes to creating graphics to support your other branding and promotional efforts, a little bit can go a long way.
-Custom images can be used anywhere, from your website’s hero, interior pages, and blog posts to social media and email newsletters.
+Custom images can be used anywhere, from your website’s homepage and blog posts to social media and email newsletters.

-Nike is a great example of an ecommerce brand using simple custom graphics to merge products with their customers’ lifestyle.
+Nike is a great example of an ecommerce brand that uses simple custom graphics to merge products with its customers’ lifestyle.
 Take a look at their ‘Motivation’ Pinterest board, which features a series of branded images of athletes in action in their Nike gear with superimposed motivational quotes.Quick Tip: For brand recognition and traffic opportunities, don’t forget to include your company’s logo (and possibly URL) on each piece of content you’re creating.

-Turns out that consumers really love infographics.
+It turns out that consumers really love infographics.
 One study showed that they receive three times more likes and shares on social media than other content types.
-While B2B brands may see more benefits or relevant applications for infographics, they can also provide some useful promotional and educational opportunities for consumer brands.
+While B2B brands may see more benefits or relevant applications for infographics, they can also provide some useful promotional and educational opportunities to B2C brands.

-For example, you can create one to show which brands are selling the most for a particular season or year, global/national uses or popularity of a certain product or category, the evolution of a specific type of product or category, or the results of a study or survey – just to name a few ideas.
+For example, you can create one to show which brands achieved the highest profits in particular season or year, the popularity of a certain product or category, the evolution of a specific type of product or category, or the results of a study or survey – just to give a few ideas.